 Juris Doctor (J.D.)
-Program General Requirements
+Program

 Academic standing is determined on the basis of work done at Emory Law alone.
-To remain in good standing, students must maintain an overall cumulative minimum grade point average of 2.50 on all coursework completed at the conclusion of the second term (i.e. the term in which the student completes at least 25 semester hours).
-Thereafter, at the conclusion of each term beyond the second, a student must have a cumulative average of at least 2.50 to be in good standing.
+To remain in good standing, students must maintain an overall cumulative minimum grade point average of 2.50 on all coursework completed at the conclusion of the second term (i.e. the term after which the student has completed at least 25 semester hours).
+Thereafter, at the conclusion of each term, students must maintain a cumulative average of at least 2.50 to be in good standing.
 Any student not in good standing is presumptively ineligible to continue in, or graduate from, the J.D. program.